Skip to main content.

 • No information will be released to any person on the telephone or via email.

-To block disclosure of directory information, students must download the FERPA Restriction of Release of Directory Information form available at: Registrar: Student Forms
+To prevent the release of directory information, students must submit a FERPA Directory Restriction in COIN.
+See instructions at: Registrar: Student Forms

 According to the law, a person becomes a student for purposes of FERPA when they are "in attendance" at an institution.
 This includes attendance in person or remotely by videoconference, satellite, Internet, or other electronic and telecommunications technologies.
 At UMass Dartmouth, we define a student as someone currently or previously enrolled in any academic offering of the University.
 This does not include prospective students or applicants to any academic program of the University.